 - Numbers.
-You can look up the meaning of numbers that appear in your dreams on the Internet, or in Angel Numbers 101 by Doreen Virtue.
+You can look up the meaning of numbers that appear in your dreams on the Internet, or learn more in Messages in the Numbers by Alana Fairchild.
 You can also use numerology to understand dream numbers by adding together all the digits of a number that appears in the dream, until you reduce the number to a single digit.
 Dream Sight by Dr. Michael Lennox is a dream symbol dictionary to look up numbers and other symbols to help you understand your dreams.
 Before you fall asleep, you can ask for messages in your dreams in the form of numbers.
 I had a dream that I was driving in traffic and the license plates on every car around me changed to the same number!
 You can be sure I looked up the meaning of that number as soon as I woke up.

 - Animals.
 In Native American spirituality and in other cultures around the world, each animal species is believed to have a collective spirit.
 When animals appear in your dreams, they deliver spiritual messages.
 You can look up the symbolic meaning of specific animals in Animal Spirit Guides by Steven D. Farmer, PhD.
 Read about the meaning of crow, snake and spider HERE.
 And the meaning of butterfly HERE.